 4. Initialize in AppDelegate

 If you have not yet created a project and app yet, please follow the instructions to Create a New Project.
 Before you can use Fritz features, you must register your app with Fritz.
 The below instructions give an overview, but you still need to get specific API keys from the webapp.

 You can add the SDK using gradle.

-2. Add the api key to your Android Manifest
+2. Add Internet Permissions to Android Manifest

 3. Initialize the SDK onCreate

 In your Application or MainActivity class, initialize SDK.